-When I started work on this project not long after my mother’s death, I was used to reading up on information about the holocaust on my own.
+By the time I started work on this project not long after my mother’s death, I was used to learning about the holocaust on my own, usually in secret.

-The family habit was to keep silent about it – in an attempt to shield my father from his appalling memories and a sense of loss that most of us – thankfully – can’t begin to imagine.
+The family habit was to keep silent about our history, and I assume this was an attempt to shield my father from his appalling memories, and a sense of loss that most of us – thankfully – can’t begin to imagine.

-However, it wasn’t many weeks or months into my work for this website that I began to unravel a thread that led quickly to the most extraordinary outpouring of gracious and generous help from all over the world – but perhaps especially from Silesia – or Śląsk, as it is called today.
+However, I wasn’t many weeks into the work for this website when I began to unravel a thread that led quickly to the most extraordinary outpouring of gracious and generous help from all over the world – but perhaps especially from Silesia – or Śląsk, as it is called today.

 The most important of these must be my dear Małgosia, without whom this project would have got nowhere near what it is today.
-But it has also been helped immensely by many others, and I wanted to offer a few pages to acknowledge more fully what they have done for us, as well as acknowledging their areas of research and work for others, where appropriate.
+But it has also been helped immensely by many others, and I want to acknowledge what others have done for us, as well as to acknowledge their areas of research and work for others, where appropriate.

-Please follow the links in the menu to read about some of the people who have given so much of their time so generously to this research.
+Please follow the links in the menu to read about some of the people who have given their time so generously to this research.